emcodeio/dotfiles/obsidian/DOB Impact/Impact of DOB Removal.md

 - Uses the DOB directly to build source annotations.
 - Code associated with that functionality.
 	- `UiaInitCallBacks.java` class in `ai.phasechange.uiadapter.server`
 		- Instantiates `RepresentationControllerd` from `ReasoningCommons`.
 The `initializeApplication()` method to call the `getDobLookup()` method on this instance to pull in the DOB.
-Passes it to `SourceHndler` instance.
+Passes it to `SourceHandler` instance.
 	- `SourceHandler.java` class in `ai.phasechange.uiadapter.requesthandler.sources`
 		- Has a `DobLookup` class field that gets initialized in the class constructor and used in the `handleRequest()` method.
 	- `SourceBuilder.java` class in `ai.phasechange.uiadapter.requesthandler.sources.builder`
 		- Has a `DobLookup` class field that gets initialized in the class constructor.
 The `constructSourceLines()` method uses this field when called.
 	- `SourceAnnotationAdapter.java` class in `ai.phasechange.uiadapter.graphql.adapter.applications`
 		- Has a `List<Dob>` class field that gets initialized in the class constructor.
 This field is used throughout the methods of this class.
+- Meeting notes
+	- Lots of dragons here.
+- General Notes
+	- List of requirements of FOM and icGen expanded concepts.